onomatopoetica/eat-da-burger/README.md

 ```
 The application is a burger logger developed using MySQL, Node, Express, Handlebars and Object-Relational Mapping (ORM).
 An MVC design pattern was followed using Node and MySQL to query and route data in the app, and Handlebars to generate the HTML.
 See demo video above for more information on how it works.
-The working app
 ```
 #### Tests
 ```